Tanba straw white glaze sake bottle by Nishihata Tadashi

 The Tanba straw white-glazed sake bottle is a work of art in which roughness and delicacy coexist.
 The rough texture of the red clay base and the smooth texture of the white glaze are in perfect harmony, completing the piece as a single work of art.
 The combination of these two elements gives the piece depth and complexity.

-Elegant, tranquil, zen-like beauty
+Elegant, tranquil, and Zen-like beauty

 Versatile as a flower vase